apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 - For connection to the Kubernetes cluster, you will get a command in the Kubernetes cluster section (Kubernetes console) as below.

-> Note: below command is just an example, you will get this command in your kubernetes console.

 ```bash
     $ibmcloud ks cluster config --cluster ccql163t064kpvg5gg10